koumay/syrianarchive-investigations/drafts/National Hospital, Maarat al Numaan.md

 ![national14.jpg](assets/national14.jpg)

+The Syrian Archive couldn't gather additional information about the weapons uesd in this attack.

 ## Flight Data Analysis

 To provide a further layer of verification, the Syrian Archive cross-referenced findings from the videos and witness testimony with flight observation data from a spotter organisation.
 This process necessitated analysing observation data for flights between 19:00 and 22:00, the period directly before and after the reported attack between 20:45 and 20:51 as was claimed by media activists.
 See below: